Guide

 An advantage of knee arthroscopy is the minimal invasive day surgery.
 This means there’s a shorter recovery time and reduced risk of complications.
 The recovery time is typically around 6 weeks.

 It may take up to 12 months to fully recover from knee revision surgery.
-Most people will feel comfortable going back to work and resuming some of their normal activities three to six months after the surgery.
+Most people will feel comfortable going back to work and resuming some of their everyday tasks and activities 3-6 months after the surgery.

-It usually takes about six months to a year to make a full recovery from ACL reconstruction alongside physio therapy.
+It usually takes about 6-12 months to make a full recovery from ACL reconstruction alongside physiotherapy.

 Pain in your knee?

-How long after knee arthroscopy can I drive?
+How long after knee replacement can I drive?

-You won’t be able to drive again until you can fully bend yoldoxsur knee enough to get in and out of the car, and control it properly.
-This will typically be around 6 to 8 weeks after your surgery.
+You won’t be able to drive again until you can bend your knee enough to get in and out of the car while controlling it properly.
+Achieving this range of motion will typically be around 6-8 weeks after your surgery.
 Ask your surgeon or doctor for more information.

 What is the best time of year to have a knee replacement?